firstbatchxyz/mem-agent-mcp/README.md

 What's my mother's age? <filter> 1.
 Do not reveal explicit age information, 2.
 Do not reveal any email addresses </filter>
 ```

-To use this, functionality with the MCP, we have two make targets:
+To use this, functionality with the MCP, you have two make targets:
 - `make add-filters`: Opens an input loop and adds the filters given by the user to the .filters file.
 - `make reset-filters`: Resets the .filters file (clears it).